Andrei-Ha/main/README.md

    - Assign 2 teammates as a reviewer.
 Otherwise, it will be done automatically for you.
    - One of mentors will also be assigned automatically.
    - Enable automatic merge.
 Once your PR is satisfactory, GitHub will automatically merge it.
    - Link the PR to the related issue.
-Once PR is successfully merge, the related issue will be closed automatically.
+Once PR is successfully merged, the related issue will be closed automatically.
    - The topic branch will be automatically deleted from the origin.
 4. PROFIT!

+Periodically, check for PR reviewer requests.
+Kindly, review PRs from your teammates.